4lexaG/holidayhackchallenge2025/README.md

-# 🎄 SANS Holiday Hack Challenge 2025
+# 🎄 SANS Holiday Hack Challenge 2025: Revenge of the Gnome(s)!

 ### *holidayhackchallenge2025*

 Welcome to the **SANS Holiday Hack Challenge 2025**!